zeyu2001/bbdc-bot/README.md

 ## Usage

 You need to create a Telegram bot for yourself.
-Refer to the Telegram API [documentation](https://core.telegram.org/bots) for moreinformation.
+Refer to the Telegram API [documentation](https://core.telegram.org/bots) for more information.

 Edit the [`config.ini`](config.ini) file.